enweg/BayesFluxR/README.md

 - Hamiltonian Monte Carlo (HMC): `sampler.HMC`
 - Adaptive Metropolis Hastings (AdaptiveMH): `sampler.AdaptiveMH`

-Additionally, BFluxR allows for adaptation of mass matrices and stepsizes for some of the samplers above:
+Additionally, BayesFluxR allows for adaptation of mass matrices and stepsizes for some of the samplers above:

 - Mass adaptation via `madapter.DiagCov`, `madapter.FullCov`,